 - 75% of the players are private sector entities with a profit motive, and 40% focus on health and care.

 - Almost all players operate exclusively in their country of origin.
 Mexico has the biggest number of players (47), followed by Brazil, Chile, and Argentina, whose populations have the highest rates of ageing in the region.

-- The segment which cares for dependence, including nursing homes, has the largest number of players.
+- The segment that cares for dependence, including nursing homes, has the largest players.
 But the presence of several businesses that anticipate the future demands of this population is already noticeable.

 In Costa Rica, Bonanza Asistencia is a firm specialized in comprehensive home care; it offers physiotherapy and geriatric services, among others, to serve an ever-greater demand.
 This niche, which in South Korea has generated more than 500,000 formal jobs in the last decade, capitalizes on the fact that many aspects of care cannot be automated and will thus require people with specialized training.

-And in Mexico, the Canitas platform is an online search engine that includes the best suppliers of services and products targeted for seniors (from health care to entertainment and legal and financial assistance); it receives more than 100,000 weekly enquiries and is growing at a 50% monthly rate.
+And in Mexico, the Canitas platform is an online search engine that includes the best suppliers of services and products targeted at seniors (from health care to entertainment and legal and financial assistance); it receives more than 100,000 weekly inquiries and is growing at a 50% monthly rate.

 For more on the different public and private sector players, you can click here to see the video of our webinar “Silver Economy: An Opportunity for Innovation, Entrepreneurship, and Inclusion.”

-These are only a few examples of the innovations starting to show up in housing, transport, financial services, and chronic disease management, among other areas.
-The silver economy presents an attractive array of opportunities for the millions of young people who will be choosing their careers in the next few years.
+These are only a few examples of innovations starting to show up in housing, transport, financial services, and chronic disease management, among others.
+The silver economy presents an attractive array of opportunities for the millions of young people who will choose their careers in the next few years.